-Receiving scheduled MsgBoxViewer-reports via e-mail19 Mar 2009
+Receiving scheduled MsgBoxViewer-reports via e-mail

 I attended a session the other day at TechDays here in Sweden with Microsoft Escalation Engineer Niklas Engfelt.
 The session was about troubleshooting BizTalk and Niklas of course showed the wonderful MsgBoxViewer (MBV) tool by Jean-Pierre Auconie.
 If you haven't tested and looked deeper into this tool you need to do so.
 It's great!